pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 If PDF rendering doesn't work properly, following log files should give you a hit for the reason.

 * `website/var/log/debug.log` - contains general logging information for rendering process at INFO level
-* `website/var/log/web2print-output.log` - contains output of rendering php process (if any).
+* `website/var/log/web2print-output.log` - contains output of rendering PHP process (if any).
 It is recreated on every rendering process.